 Kuznechyk is a freelance correspondent for Radio Svaboda, the Belarusian-language service of the U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty (RFE/RL).

-Rak told RFE/FL that the men did not identify themselves as law enforcement, but RFE/RL President Jamie Fly described them in a report by RFE/RL as “agents of the regime” who had “kidnapped” Kuznechyk for “nothing more than being a journalist.”
+Rak told RFE/FL that the men did not identify themselves as law enforcement, but RFE/RL President Jamie Fly described them in a report by the outlet as “agents of the regime” who had “kidnapped” Kuznechyk for “nothing more than being a journalist.”

 On May 26, 2022, banned Belarusian human rights group Viasna reported that Kuznechyk had been charged with “creating an extremist organization or participating in it,” which carries a penalty of up to seven years in prison, according to Article 361-1, Part 1, of the Belarusian criminal code.

-On August 12, the Belarusian Supreme Court upheld Kuznechyk’s sentence, BAJ reported.
+On August 12, 2022, the Belarusian Supreme Court upheld Kuznechyk’s sentence, according to a BAJ report.

-On September 9, Radio Svaboda reported that the Ministry of the Interior had added Kuznechyk to its list of “citizens involved in extremist activities.”
+On September 9, 2022, Radio Svaboda reported that the Ministry of the Interior had added Kuznechyk to its list of people allegedly involved in extremist activity.
 In Belarusian prisons, prisoners on this list are marked with special yellow tags, according to BAJ.
 This status also limits the duration of Kuznechyk’s wife’s visits to 24 hours, according to a Radio Svaboda report, which Rak confirmed to CPJ via messaging app.

-In September 2022, CPJ called the Ministry of Interior’s press service, but nobody answered the phone.
+In October 2023, CPJ called the Belarusian Ministry of Interior for comment, but nobody answered the phone.
 CPJ emailed the Belarusian Investigative Committee but did not receive any replies.